sitecrafting/lando-beanstalkd/README.md

     type: beanstalkd
 ```

 Running `lando start` will start a `beanstalkd` server listening on port 11300 inside your default `appserver` container.
 Use any [client library](https://github.com/kr/beanstalkd/wiki/client-libraries) within your main app to talk to it (most libraries know to look at 11300 by default).
+Just configure the client code with hostname `queue` (or whatever you decide to name your service in .lando.yml).

 ## Options